KVOE (AM)

-KVOE (1400 AM) is an area news, talk, and sports radio station that airs local programming such as Talk of Emporia, The Emporium, and Area Coach's Corner in Emporia, Kansas.
+KVOE (1400 AM) is an area news, talk, and sports radio station that airs local programming such as Talk of Emporia, The Chat, and Area Coach's Corner in Emporia, Kansas.
 KVOE also carries national programs such as ABC News Radio.
 KVOE is licensed to Emporia, Kansas and owned by Emporia's Radio Stations, Inc.

 History

 KVOE AM was established in 1939 under the call sign "KTSW" broadcasting out of the Broadview Hotel at 6th and Merchant.
 The call letters stood for the names of its founders Kermit Trimble and Selleck Warren.
 KTSW initially broadcast on 1370 kHz with 100 watts of power.
 Under the North American Regional Broadcasting Agreement, KTSW would change frequency to 1400 kHz on March 29, 1941 and increase power to 250 watts.
 By early 1951 the station had moved out of the Broadview to a new location near the south city limits of Emporia.
 Then, in 1956, KTSW saw a change in ownership and a call sign change to KVOE to reflect "Kansas' Voice of Emporia".
 Since 1952 KVOE has been the only radio station in Emporia that provides live news updates.

 KVOE became a Keystone affiliate in the 1950s with Bluestem Broadcasting acquiring ownership in 1957.
 In March 1965 the FCC authorized KVOE to increase its daytime power to 1000 watts, broadening its coverage area.
 By the 1970s, KVOE was listed as an ABC affiliate, with easy listening/middle of the road music, and some country programming.
 The license transferred to Valu Broadcasting in 1987 after which the station altered its music programming to mostly adult contemporary with some oldies.
 KVOE signed on an FM translator at 96.9 MHz in the fall of 2014.